-10. Execute your Media Plan with the media planning tool PRNEWS.IO
+10. Execute your media plan with the media planning tool PRNEWS.IO.

-After you have finished planning your campaign and discussing its objectives, media channels, and content with all relevant stakeholders, it is time to start implementing your plan.
+After you have finished planning your campaign and discussing its objectives, media channels and content with all relevant stakeholders, it is time to start implementing your plan.

 Depending on the scope of your media plan, the launch phase can take several days and even weeks, until you have published all your content throughout all channels.

 With the help of smart services like PRNEWS.IO, you can complete your ad planning by deciding on the best mix of online media sources.
 Media Discovery service from PRNEWS.IO takes on all the difficulties of choosing the right media.
-Its media team will select the most appropriate media platforms for you to save you from wasted marketing spending on magazines that your prospects don´t read.
+Its media team will select the most appropriate media platforms for you to save you from wasted marketing spending on magazines that your prospects don’t read.

-11. Measure and evaluate your results
+11. Measure and evaluate your results.

 After the launch phase, you need to track your most important KPIs on a regular basis.
-The KPIs that you set during the planning phase serve as a benchmark of whether or not your media campaign was successful.
+The KPIs that you set during the planning phase serve as a benchmark of whether your media campaign was successful.

-KPIs can also give you the necessary input to think about improvements for the next project and make the outcomes compared to a similar campaign.
+KPIs also can give you the necessary input to think about improvements for the next project and make the outcomes compared to a similar campaign.

 Media Plan Template

-Using templates for digital media planning makes the process also more organized.
+Using templates for digital media planning makes the process more organized.
 Then you can share the document with stakeholders so that you are equally invested in each aspect of the process.

-Here is one of the PR Media Planning template examples:
+Here is one of the PR media planning template examples:

 newsletter/ guest post)